11-Step Product Launch Checklist

 Step 10 – Product Launch Day

-For launch day, consider operating as part of the customer success team where you can personally offer support to new customers.
+For launch day, consider operating as part of the customer success team where you can personally support new customers.
 Not only will this make for a better customer experience, but it will also help you get first-person insight into their reactions.
 It will also show early adopters how valued their opinions are to the company.

 Step 11 – Evaluate Results